 Bone's is Atlanta's most famous steakhouse; a key lunch venue for important people, from presidents to businessmen and celebrities, with a masculine, club setting.
 Bone's serves the best prime-aged Iowa beef, prepared exactly as ordered.
 The lamb chops are another delicious option, as is the Maine lobster.
 Decadent desserts include Mountain-high Pie (layers of chocolate chip, rum raisin and vanilla ice cream).
 The wine gallery has hundreds of excellent wines, specialising in French and Californian bottles.
-Lighter entrees are on the menu for lunch and Bone's is open daily for lunch (except Saturday) and dinner.
+Lighter entrees are on the menu for lunch and Bone's is open daily for lunch (except Saturday and Sunday) and dinner.

 Address: 3130 Piedmont Road

 At Sotto Sotto ('hush hush' in Italian), the noise is incredible; this is the place of the moment and an energetic crowd all seem happy to shout at one another over their seafood risotto.
 The wood-roasted fish is Sotto Sotto's specialty, and the rich chocolate soup, with dark Belgian chocolate, hazelnut whipped cream and sugar croutons is delectable.
 The bartender makes an excellent martini and the all-Italian wine list is extensive.
 Sotto Sotto is open all week from 5.30pm till late.